Dealing with a Problem Tenant

 Lawyer for Dealing with Problem Tenants in Seattle, WA

 Are you a landlord who needs to evict a problem tenant in King County?
-It will be in your best interest to contact Law Offices of Joyce S. Schwensen as soon as possible for help achieving the most favorable outcome to your situation.
+It will be in your best interest to contact Law Office of Joyce S. Schwensen as soon as possible for help achieving the most favorable outcome to your situation.

 Joyce Schwensen is an experienced real estate attorney in Seattle who represents clients in Bellevue, Everett, Kennewick, Olympia, Spokane, Vancouver, and many surrounding areas in Washington.
 Call (206) 367-1065 right now to set up an initial consultation that will let our lawyer review your case.

 Overview of Tenant Issues for Landlords in Washington